zquintana/laravel-webpack/README.md

 Package to Integrate Webpack into Laravel
 ====

-Laravel Package to help integrating [webpack](https://webpack.js.org/) into Symfony project.
+Package to help integrating [webpack](https://webpack.js.org/) into Laravel project.

 What is webpack?
 ----